Knowledge Hub

 There is no point in carefully assessing and analysing price structures in a contract if the termination clause allows the other party to terminate the contract on notice without the party having to give you a valid reason, such as poor contractual performance.

-The wording of the termination clause needs to work with and be commercially compatible with your selected price escalation provisions.
+The wording of the termination clause must be compatible with and work in conjunction with your selected price escalation provisions.
 Likewise, if your buyer can terminate because they don’t like a price increase, have you negotiated a similar flexible contract with your supplier?
-Are your workers engaged on a freelance basis so you do not have staff commitments if your buyer terminates a contract because of a price escalation and you cannot quickly secure an alternative buyer?
+Are your workers engaged on a freelance basis, so you do not have staff commitments if your buyer terminates a contract because of a price escalation, and you cannot quickly secure an alternative buyer?

-When negotiating a termination clause, you need to ensure the termination notice period gives you sufficient time to contract with another party so you are not left without supplies.
-However, it is important that the notice period is not over long so you end up paying a premium price for goods or services during the notice period, when you could have easily and quickly sourced an alternative supplier.
+When negotiating termination provisions or a termination clause, ensure the termination notice period provides you with sufficient time to contract with another party, thereby avoiding a disruption in supplies.
+However, it is important that the notice period is not too long so you end up paying a premium price for goods or services during the notice period, when you could have easily and quickly sourced an alternative supplier.

-Future proofing your terms of business through price escalation can't be looked at in insolation – it involves the entire contract and the contract chain.
+Future proofing your terms of business through price escalation can't be looked at in isolation – it involves the entire contract and the contract chain.

 The timing of contract price increases